Spurn Lightship

 The Spurn Lightship (LV No. 12) is a lightvessel (i.e. a ship used as a lighthouse), previously anchored in Hull Marina in the British city of Kingston upon Hull, England.
 It was relocated to a shipyard in October 2021 for restoration, prior to becoming a display together with the Arctic Corsair.

 The ship was built in 1927 and served for 48 years as a navigation aid in the approaches of the Humber Estuary, where it was stationed 4+1/2 mi east of Spurn Point.
-On 15 April 1959, the lightship was driven ashore in the River Hull at Woodmansey, Yorkshire.

 The lightship was decommissioned in 1975 and bought/restored by Hull City Council in 1983 before being moved to Hull Marina as a museum in 1987.
 The museum closed in June 2018, in preparation for the vessel being relocated in September, to facilitate a footbridge being constructed over the adjacent A63.
 Initially it was expected that the museum would reopen in 2021 after undergoing conservation work and a relocation to a new position on the marina.

 Restoration

 The ship was moved to a private shipyard in October 2021 for restoration, having been static for 34 years.
 Part of a £30 million project, after renovation in a dry dock with completion anticipated for 2023, it will be displayed together with the Arctic Corsair trawler.
 Following restoration it was returned to the marina on 9 March 2023.
+It was relocated in February 2024 to a newly constructed mooring in the marina near to Murdoch's Connection footbridge.